Published onHealth Tip of the Week

 For high-risk patients, CHOP now offers a rapid flu test at all of its primary care and urgent care locations.
 The test detects the genetic material of the virus from a nasal swab within 15 minutes.
 This test can help clinicians decide whether antiviral treatment, such as Tamiflu®, is necessary.

 Antiviral drugs may make flu symptoms milder and can shorten the time your child is sick.
 Most importantly, for high-risk patients, the drugs may also prevent serious complications, like pneumonia.
 But as with all medicines, some side effects have been associated with the use of flu antiviral drugs.

-Your doctor will take all these factors into consideration when deciding if your child will benefit from rapid flu testing and treatment.
+Your primary care provider will take all these factors into consideration when deciding if your child will benefit from rapid flu testing and treatment.

 The best course of action so your child doesn’t get the flu?

-“All our primary care centers are currently offering the flu vaccine, and we highly recommend that all children be vaccinated,” says Dr. Tomaine.
+“All of our primary care centers are currently offering the flu vaccine, as do many commercial pharmacies and local departments of health.
+We highly recommend that all children be vaccinated,” says Dr. Tomaine.
 “Vaccinated children are less likely to get the flu and are more likely to have a milder course of illness if they do get sick.
 All caregivers of children should also receive their annual flu vaccine to prevent the spread of the disease.”

 If your child receives their flu vaccine through another trusted source, make sure to let your pediatrician know at your child’s next visit.